 Keyword research allows you to find out what people are searching for; this way, you can optimize your content for the search terms that offer the best ROI.
 The same principle applies to your international SEO strategy.
 If you expand to multiple countries, you’ll need to perform keyword research in each language you’re targeting.

 Luckily, the most quality keyword research tools on the market allow you to filter keyword suggestions based on their search volumes and Keyword difficulty in searchers’ languages.
 This includes KWFinder, Ubersuggest, Ahrefs, SEMrush, etc.

 When most people think of SEO, they think just about Google.
 And that’s for a good reason, as Google is the dominant search player in most countries worldwide.
 Still, it’s not dominant in all countries or regions.
 According to the data of StatCounter, the top 10 list of worldwide search engines includes Google, followed by Bing from Microsoft, Yahoo, Baidu, Yandex, AOL, Ask.com, Mail.ru, DuckDuckGo, and others.

-Therefore, when developing your international SEO strategy, you need to perform some research to see whether Google is the major search engine in the markets your target markets or you need to optimize your content for a different search player.
+Therefore, when developing your international SEO strategy, you need to research whether Google is the major search engine in your target markets or if you need to optimize your content for a different search player.

 For example, if you want to target countries like China or Korea Google is not the dominant search engine or it has a legitimate competitor: